RichMorin/superfast-batch-importer/readme.md

 ## Use with Neo4j Server

-* after the import point your server config (`/path/to/neo4j/conf/neo4j-server.properties`) to the path of this `graph.db` directory
+* After the import finishes, point your server config (`/path/to/neo4j/conf/neo4j-server.properties`) to the path of this `graph.db` directory

 ## CSV file format

-* **tab separated** csv files
+* **tab separated** CSV files
-* for non-ascii characters make sure to add `-Dfile.encoding=UTF-8` to the commandline arguments
+* For non-ASCII characters, make sure to add `-Dfile.encoding=UTF-8` to the commandline arguments.
-* csv files can be zipped individually as *.gz or *.zip
+* CSV files can be zipped individually as *.gz or *.zip
-* multiple files for nodes and rels, comma separated, without spaces like "node1.csv,node2.csv"
+* Multiple files can be used for nodes and rels.
+Use a comma-separated list, without spaces (eg,  "node1.csv,node2.csv").
-* If only one node file is initially imported, the file-line number corresponds to the node-id (*starting with 0*)
+* If only one node file is initially imported, the file-line number corresponds to the node-id (*starting with 0*).

 ### Header Format

-* Property names in first row.
+* Property names are defined in the first row.
-* Property values not listed will not be set on the nodes or relationships.
+* Empty property values will not be set on the nodes or relationships.
-* Optionally property fields can have a type (defaults to String) indicated with `name:type` where type is one of (int, long, float, double, boolean, byte, short, char, string).
+* Optionally, property fields can have a type (defaults to String).
+  This is indicated with `name:type`, where type is one of (int, long, float, double, boolean, byte, short, char, string).
   The string value is then converted to that type.
-  Conversion failure will result in abort of the import operation.
+  Conversion failure will result in an abort of the import operation.
-* There is a separate "label" type, which should be used for relationship types and/or node labels, (`labels:label`)
+* There is a separate "label" type, which should be used for relationship types and/or node labels (eg, `labels:label`).
-* Property fields may also be arrays by adding "_array" to the types above and separating the data with commas.
+* Property fields may also be defined as arrays.
+  Add "_array" to the types above and separate the sub-fields with commas.
-* you can specify concrete, externally provided node-id's with: `i:id`, both in the node and relationship-files
+* You can specify concrete, externally provided node-id's with `i:id`, both in the node and relationship files.
-* Optionally automatic indexing of properties can be configured with a header like `name:string:users` and a configured index in `batch.properties` like `batch_import.node_index=exact` then the property `name` will be indexed in the `users` index for each row with a value there
+* Optionally, automatic indexing of properties can be configured with a header like `name:string:users`;
+  add a configured index in `batch.properties` (eg, `batch_import.node_index.users=exact`).
+  The property `name` will be indexed in the `users` index for each row which has this value.

 ## Examples